Did you know:

 If you can't cook the food right away, toss it in the freezer, being sure to label it as "stew meat" or the like.

 And if you really don't want to eat it but it shows no signs of spoilage, consider turning it into pet food or throwing it out in your yard for wild critters to eat.
-At least it goes to some use that way rather than ending up in a landfill.
+At least that way it goes to some use rather than ending up in a landfill.

 When to Buy Food Close to or Just Past Its Expiration Date